shashicode/JSfy/readme.md

 You can very easily add a component like "Fading slider", "Tool-tip" etc by just adding JSfy in your project.

+### Using this library
+Include jsfy-style.css and jsfy.js in your project and you are good to go.

 ### Dependencies
 This project is dependent of jQuery, recommend using jQuery CDN for this to work.